 Uncertainty is something admissions officers deal with all the time, but it’s also something they strive hard to control.
 A big part of their job is trying to predict how many of the students to whom they offer admission will actually attend the school.
 That percentage (the number of matriculated students divided by the number of accepted students) is known as a college’s yield, and schools like Harvard and Stanford take pride in their yield being upward of 80% every year.
 That statistic means that the vast majority of accepted students ultimately attend these schools.

 However, the coronavirus outbreak is throwing these tendencies into disarray.
 Colleges need to protect their yield, but they also need to fill their class.
 With the health emergency making prospective students’ choices more unpredictable than ever, there’s a high likelihood that schools are admitting more students because they aren’t sure exactly who will attend.

 The unique circumstances surrounding the coronavirus pandemic can’t explain everything about this year’s uptick in acceptance rates, however.
 For one thing, students applied well before the disease began to affect most parts of the world, so we can’t blame the virus for decreasing applications.
-Rather, it’s clear that, at least for now, the number of applicants—and applications—to the Ivy League seems to have peaked.
+Rather, it’s clear that, at least for now, the number of applicants—and applications—to the Ivy League and other top universities seems to have peaked.